NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 Nix-unware usage can still work, but Nix-aware usage can do additional things.

 The `local-overlay` store can serve as a crucial tool to bridge these two modes of using Nix.
-The lower store can be however the artifacts were disseminated in the "hidden Nix" first phase of adoption, perhaps with a small tweak to expose the DB / daemon socket if it wasn't before.
+The lower store can be as before
+--- however the artifacts were disseminated in the "hidden Nix" first phase of adoption
+--- perhaps with only a small tweak to expose the DB / daemon socket if it wasn't before.
 The `local-overlay` store is new, but purely local, separate for each user that wants to use Nix, and completely not impacting any user that doesn't.

 By providing the `local-overlay` store, we are essentially completing a reusable step-by-step guide for Nix users to "Nixify their workplace" in a very conscientious and non-disruptive manner.

+## Motivation in action

+See [Replit's own announcement](https://blog.replit.com/super-colliding-nix-stores) of this feature (in its current non-upstreamed) form aimed at its users.
+This covers many of the same points above, but for the perspective of Replit users that would like to use Nix rather than the Nix community.

 # Detailed design
 [design]: #detailed-design